 A look at railway sleepers and their uses in the home

-Railway sleepers: we at Theo’s Timber are surrounded by the things.
-They form part of the Metrolink trams which pass our yard (a Very Belated Happy 25th Birthday by the way).
-The main line into Manchester Victoria station is close by too, as we have said before in previous postings.
+At Theo’s Timber, in Manchester, we are surrounded by countless railway sleepers.
+They form part of the Metrolink trams which pass our yard.
+The main line into Manchester Victoria station is close by too with many new routes now in place, taking commuters in all directions.

 Types of wood used in railway sleepers